graalvm/graalvm-demos/micronaut-hello-rest-maven/README-Cloud-Shell.md

     curl http://localhost:8080/Micronaut
     ```

-5. Bring the running app JAR in the foreground
+5. Bring the running JAR in the foreground

     ```shell
     fg